mehdikalla/project_DL_KALLA/README.md

 ## Visualization (Debug)

-To verify that the data has been processed correctly (checking alignment between Mel-spectrograms and CQT), you can run:
+To verify that the data has been processed correctly (checking alignment between Mel-spectrograms and CQT), run:

 ```python
 Bash